-Inspections of erosion and sediment control practices are conducted by regulatory agencies, selfinspection, and by independent third party inspectors who have completed the DNREC Certified Construction Reviewer (CCR) training.
+The wetponds and wetlands, infiltration practices, filtering practices, bioretention, and bioswales are inspected by regulatory agencies.
 The BMP inspectors are trained DNREC or delegated agency employees, such as county conservation district employees.
+These employees will have completed DNREC Blue Card Training for Certified Construction Reviewer certification.
+Inspections of erosion and sediment control practices are conducted by regulatory agencies, self-inspection, and by independent third party inspectors who have completed the DNREC Certified Construction Reviewer (CCR) training.
 Training is ongoing as all new personnel are trained in the collection of BMP data; however, there is no "certification requirement" for staff collecting BMP data.
 If any of the data collectors have questions they contact DNREC's Sediment and Stormwater Program.